xherin1999/noetia/noetia-whitepaper-v0.1-beta31.md

 Reproduction is a common place where systems smuggle in unbound obligations.
 Noetia treats it as a type/hosting problem: how to talk about dependents and future subjects without introducing non-consensual normative force.

 **Instantiation vs emergence.** Canonical Noetia distinguishes:
-- **Instantiation:** creation of an environment object (a body, substrate, dependent, running instance, or other physical/virtual carrier).
+- **Instantiation:** creation of an environment-side carrier (a body, substrate, dependent, running instance, or other physical/virtual carrier).
 - **Mind emergence:** the first time, under an accepted fork, some handle becomes a contract-subject (can validly `bind` and can, in principle, complete `bind → execution → exit/settle`).

 ### 6.1 We do *not* axiomatize “birth duties”